RHEAGROUP/DEH-ECOSIMPRO/.github/CONTRIBUTING.md

 # How to contribute

-We would like to start with saying thank you for wanting to contribute to CDP4-SDK codebase.
+We would like to start with saying thank you for wanting to contribute to DEHP-EcosimPro codebase.
 We want to keep it as easy as possible to contribute changes that get things working in your environment.
 There are a few guidelines that we need contributors to follow so that we have a chance of keeping on top of things.

 - [How to contribute](#how-to-contribute)
   - [Making Changes](#making-changes)